-The Summer Academy for Math and Science (SAMS) provides opportunities for students from underrepresented communities to explore STEM-related fields and earn college credit.
+Providing opportunities for students from underrepresented communities to explore STEM-related fields.

 As SAMS Scholars, students engage in a rigorous curriculum taught by our renowned faculty and staff who are deeply committed to student success.
-The program allows students to develop deeper understanding in areas such as mathematics, biology, physics and computer programming via traditional classroom instruction, hands-on projects and engagement activities.
-In addition to their academic experiences, students also have the opportunity to collaborate, and develop meaningful relationships with peers from across the country.
+The program allows students to develop a deeper understanding of STEM via traditional classroom instruction, through hands-on projects, and sustained engagement with world-renowned faculty and skilled staff mentors.
+In addition to their academic experiences, students also have the opportunity to collaborate and develop meaningful relationships with peers from across the country.

 Through SAMS and other outreach initiatives, the university: